Course Substitution Committee (FL/QR/QI)

 - E-mail Address

-- Which substitution you are requesting (Foreign Language or Quantitative Reasoning)
+- Which substitution you are requesting (Foreign Language or Quantitative)

-Step 2: A detailed history of your experience taking Foreign Language and/or Quantitative Reasoning courses that includes the following for each course attempted: (all fields required)
+Step 2: A detailed history of your experience taking Foreign Language or Quantitative courses that includes the following for each course attempted: (all fields required)

 A brief explanation of why you are requesting this substitution

-Also provide the below information for at least one previous course (up to 6 can be entered in the form, additional courses can be provided as attachment)
+Also provide the information below for at least one previous course (up to 6 can be entered in the form; additional courses can be provided as attachments)

 - Institution Where Course was Taken